RunestoneInteractive/thinkcspy/_sources/Exceptions/Exercises.rst

         .. tab:: Question

-            Write a function ``space_line(spaches, hashes)`` that returns a line with exactly the specified number of spaces, followed by the specified number of hashes.
+            Write a function ``space_line(spaces, hashes)`` that returns a line with exactly the specified number of spaces, followed by the specified number of hashes.

             **Example:**
               ``print(space_line(3,5))``